avcoder/unit07-lesson01/slides.md

 - back-end Node/Express JSON APIs stored on another Github repo, perhaps hosted on render
 - Mongo DB hosted on cloud (Atlas)

 ---
+transition: slide-left
+---

+# Architecture: Modular or Decoupled

+- Previous slide described what might be called Decoupled / Modular Architecture
+- Since frontend and backend are separated into different services and repositories, this is already one major step away from a monolith
+- This modularity allows independent deployment and scaling of frontend / backend
+- It also borrows some microservices principles:
+   - independent deployment pipelines
+   - separation of concerns
+   - individual hosting environments

+---
 layout: image-right